sprungle/ObjectOrientedBrowserProgramming/Exercise1/README.md

 To run this program:

-install npm
+1. Progam runs in Node.js, so install the software from https://nodejs.org/en/download/

+2. Install Node Package Manager, command "npm install"

 and

-clone index.js (saved under Exercise1) to same repository.
+3. Clone index.js to that same repository.

-Run the program with command "node index.js"
+4. Run the program with command "node index.js"

-Alternatively (instead of installing npm) you can clone node_modules and package-lock.json (saved under Exercise1).
+ALTERNATIVELY (instead of installing npm) you can clone "node_modules" and "package-lock.json" (saved under Exercise1).

 HOW WAS THE PROJECT?